MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/deployment-vdi-microsoft-defender-antivirus.md

 ## Disable scans after an update

-This setting will prevent a scan from occurring after receiving an update.
-You can apply this when creating the base image if you have also run a quick scan.
-This prevents the newly updated VM from performing a scan again (as you've already scanned it when you created the base image).
+Disabling a scan after an update will prevent a scan from occurring after receiving an update.
+You can apply this setting when creating the base image if you have also run a quick scan.
+This way, you can prevent the newly updated VM from performing a scan again (as you've already scanned it when you created the base image).

 > [!IMPORTANT]
 > Running scans after an update will help ensure your VMs are protected with the latest Security intelligence updates.
 Disabling this option will reduce the protection level of your VMs and should only be used when first creating or deploying the base image.